Random Scaling of Emergent Capabilities: Synthetic Length Generalization Tasks

-Usually, performance breakthroughs are measured on a single model per scale or, at most, the average of a few runs.
-The literature suggests that these emergent capabilities unlock at specific model scales~\citep{wei2022emergent}, implying that scaling curves for different seeds would perform similarly to within a margin of noise.
+Usually, scaling trends are measured on a single model per scale or, at most, the average of a few runs.
+The literature suggests that emergent capabilities unlock at specific model scales~\citep{wei2022emergent}, implying that different training runs would perform similarly at each scale.
 Contrary to this belief, we demonstrate that performance is sampled from a stochastic distribution which changes gradually even as individual scaling curves jump abruptly.